Testing for Food and Environmental Sensitivities in Pets

 Some pet owners have found that fish oil or sardines were not listed as a sensitivity, but their dog or cat developed diarrhea after eating them.
 This does not necessarily mean that they are sensitive or even allergic to this food.
 It just means that the food is too rich and their digestion is not strong enough to handle it at this time (this can improve over time too).

-- Not all markers in red need to be eliminated
+- Not all markers in yellow need to be eliminated

 Some pets are sensitive to many items and the owner cannot find foods that meet these criteria.